 Meet the underaged Singapore teen who gatecrashed CES 2019 to turn his idea into reality

-The 16-year-old Siddarth Mazumdar is there with his dad, Deb, as they look to promote their start-up Newton's Meter at the Las Vegas trade show.
+The 16-year-old Siddharth Mazumdar is there with his dad, Deb, as they look to promote their start-up Newton's Meter at the Las Vegas trade show.

 You would not necessarily give him a second look unless his company, Newton’s Meter, and the personal safety device it is showcasing catches your fancy.